How was Students for Concealed Carry started?

-No. Most states have strict rules on who can be issued a CHL/CPL.
+No. Most states have strict rules on who can be issued a CHL.

 For example, for a person to receive a concealed handgun license in Texas, he or she must:

-- Be at least 21 years of age (18 for members and veterans of the U.S. armed forces).
+- Be 21 years of age (18 for members or veterans of the U.S. armed forces).

-- Not have any pending domestic violence charges.
+- Not have any misdemeanor family violence convictions or pending family violence charges.